wltrimbl/2013-10-17-uic/lessons/thw-shell/tutorial.md

 The `mkdir` command is used to create a directory.
 Just enter `mkdir` followed by a space, then the directory name.

+By default, `rm`, will NOT delete directories.
+You can tell `rm` to delete a directory using the `-r` option.
+Enter the following command:

 * * * *
 **Short Exercise**